 The latest news on halibut fishing out of Ilwaco, Washington

 Halibut fishing is done off the mouth of the Columbia River in the Pacific Ocean.
-The water is blue and wildlife is plenty, so bring your cameras or cell phones for lots of action.
-Halibut limits in Washington and Oregon are one fish per angler per day.
+The water is blue and wildlife is plentiful, so bring your cameras or cell phones for lots of action.
+Halibut limits in Washington and Oregon are one fish per angler per day/4 per year.

 Halibut season will be in our fishing report as soon as it is announced.